 An unincorporated association is an organisation that arises when two or more people come together for a particular purpose, but decide not to use a formal structure like a company.

-Most clubs, societies, associations, groups, and some syndicates are unincorporated, as are most voluntary organisations.
+Most clubs, societies, groups, and some syndicates are unincorporated, as are most voluntary organisations.

-The advantage that unincorporated associations have that makes them a popular choice for a club or society is that they enjoy greater freedom of operation than a company or a partnership.
+The advantage that being unincorporated gives, and what makes it such a popular choice for a club or society, is a greater freedom of operation than a company or a partnership.
 For example, there is no requirement to submit annual returns.

-Unlike an incorporated association (for example, a limited company) an unincorporated association is not a "person" in law.
+Unlike an incorporated organisation (for example, a limited company) an unincorporated association is not a legal entity in law.
 So it has no legal rights and is not separate from its members.
-It follows that individual members are legally responsible for the acts and omissions of the entire association.
+It follows that individual members are legally responsible for the acts and omissions of the entire organisation.

-If the association acts through individuals or committees or any other delegated authority, then in most cases, those individuals are responsible to the person they deal with, for what they do in the name of the association.
-However, within the association, the position may be more complicated and will depend on the application of the law of contract and implied authority.
+If the association acts through individuals or committees or any other delegated authority, then in most cases, those individuals are responsible to the person they deal with, for what they do in the name of the organisation.
+However, the position may be more complicated and will depend on the application of the law of contract and implied authority.